The economy is in record decline, but not for Amazon and other tech giants

 The pandemic has reinforced the advantages held by the big tech companies.
 As consumers stay home, demand for Amazon’s shopping site surged, while companies are turning to its cloud computing products to keep their services up and running.
 Apple said the shift to working and learning from home had led more people to splurge on Apple’s devices and use its services.

-“Our products and services are very relevant to our customers’ lives, and in some cases, even more during the pandemic than ever before,” Luca Maestri, Apple’s finance chief, said in an interview.
-He noted, however, that Apple could have made several billion dollars more if not for the pandemic.

 Facebook and Google continue to be important to marketers, and they are weathering the downturn in advertising better than rivals.
-Facebook shrugged off a spending slowdown, hailing record levels of engagement with its products.

-Alphabet said revenue from Google search ads fell 10% — pushing the company’s overall revenue lower for the first time in the company’s history — but that still was better than rivals.
-Last week, Microsoft reported an 18% slide in search advertising revenue.

 Since the beginning of March, the companies’ stock prices have risen by an average of 35%, compared with a 10% rise in the S&P 500.